hdfgghfsgdshgf/hdfgghfsgdshgf/README.md

     Shadow x Amy, Maria, Commander
     Silver x Mephiles, Blaze
-    Sonic x Infinite, Eggman, Any villain
+    Sonic x Infinite, Eggman, Any villain if you want the way into my heart talk to me about knuxadow and sonilver PURRRRR

 I'm Canadian (EST) , please please *PLEEEASE* don't mistake me for an American or I'll shed a tear.